isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 locally in Kea server memory.
 This allows it be shared between servers such that they all have the same understanding of current lease state.
 It also means that once created the SFLQ data is persistent and therefore does not have to be re-created upon Kea server startup or reconfiguration.

+Because v6 address pools can be quite large and generally have a low rate of utilization, the default Iterative Allocator should provide adequate performance.
+The SFLQ Allocator can be very helpful for prefix delegation pools where the number of prefixes in a given pool is more constrained and pool utilization is can be quite high.

+Allocators for v6 are specified independently for addresses and delegated prefixes.
-The following configuration snippet shows how to select the SFLQ allocator for a subnet:
+SFLQ Allocator may be used for either pool type.
+The following configuration snippet shows how to select the SFLQ allocators for all pools of both types in a subnet:

 .. code-block:: json